numbers in sign language uk

 Sign number 9 and other ‘difficult’ numbers

 Some level of flexibility is required for signing numbers as some numbers are difficult to do.
-For example, to do the London and South East sign for number 9, you need to bend your little finger.
+For example, to do the London and South East sign for the number 9, you need to bend your little finger.

 The video below is from the Dot Miles beginner BSL series: